renoki-co/jetstream-cashier-billing-portal/README.md

 ### Cashier

-Make sure to have installed Cashier as explained in the [Cashier documentation](https://laravel.com/docs/8.x/billing), including the billable traits and tables, because Jetstream Cashier Billing Portal **WILL NOT** install them for you.
+Make sure to have prepared your models to use Cashier as explained in the [Cashier documentation](https://laravel.com/docs/8.x/billing), including the billable traits and tables.
+Jetstream Cashier Billing Portal **WILL NOT** install them for you.

 ### Scaffolding